niftools/blender_niftools_addon/docs/user/features/object/index.rst

 #.
 The **UPB**'s use is currently unknown.
 It is recommended you leave it at the default value.
 #.
 Set your **BSX Flags**.
 #.
 Select a **Consistency Flag** from the drop-down box.
 See `this comment
-   <https://github.com/niftools/nifskope/issues/69#issuecomment-61427385>`_ for discussion of they might do.
+   <https://github.com/niftools/nifskope/issues/69#issuecomment-61427385>`_ for discussion of what they might do.
 #.
 The **Object Flag** is ???????.
 Set it to an appropriate number.
 #.
 The **Nif Long Name** is ???????.
 Set it to an appropriate string.